workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

 3. **Directory:**
    You also have to add a `directory name`, it will be the folder where all your uploaded files will be stored in.
-   If you want ot store your map in a specific directory, you can edit this in the .env file or if your don't put one, by default it will be your github name and github repository like this : `githubname-githubrepository`.
+   If you want ot store your map in a specific directory, you can edit this in the .env file.

+   By default it will be your github name and github repository like this : `githubname-githubrepository`.
+This is if you're `using github` and you forked the `map starter kit repository`.

+   If you're not using github, the script will ask you a directory name and if you leave it empty, by default the directory will be named "maps"

    The directory name appear in the URL of your map.

-This is done to avoid errors and push two maps with the same folder onto Workadventure servers.
+   Be careful if your not using github and you upload two separate maps with the same directory name, this will erase the first one so we recommand you to set a personal directory name.

 <!-- 4.
 Upload Mode :
    The upload mode is the way you want to host your map.
 If your following this tutorial it mean you want to be hosted so you need to enter 1 to choose this mode of storage.